Guilty Pleasure (Ashley Tisdale album): Critical response

 Following its release, Guilty Pleasure generated mixed reviews from critics and has a 48 out of 100 on Metacritic, based on six critical reviews.
 The most positive of reviews came from Allmusic's Stephen Erlewine, who gave the album three and a half stars out of five, stating that when Tisdale "sticks to the surface, she makes sure that Guilty Pleasure lives up to its title".
-The ballads however, were not as well received, stating Tisdale "isn't convincing when she tries to deal in either pain or carnality".Billboard gave the album a mixed review with four and a half stars out of ten, stating Tisdale "can deliver the radio-ready goods" but criticized the album as a whole and that it "doesn't give the singer room to comfortably let loose".
+The ballads however, were not as well received, stating Tisdale "isn't convincing when she tries to deal in either pain or carnality".

+Billboard gave the album a mixed review with four and a half stars out of ten, stating Tisdale "can deliver the radio-ready goods" but criticized the album as a whole and that it "doesn't give the singer room to comfortably let loose".
 Digital Spy's Nick Levine praised Guilty Pleasure for Tisdale's new sound, comparing her to the likes of Kelly Clarkson and Ashlee Simpson.
 Levine praised tracks such as "It's Alright, It's OK", "Erase and Rewind" and "Hot Mess", however was not impressed with "Crank It Up", stating it "shamelessly rips off Britney's robopop sound, right down to the Spears-aping vocals"; he went on to give the album three out of five stars.
 The most negative of reviews came from Margaret Wappler of the Los Angeles Times who only gave the album one and a half out of four stars.
 Wappler said the album has "few glimmers of hope" and went on to criticize the producers as "not seem[ing] to have gifted Tisdale with their best work".
-The album was also ranked #7 on Billboard.com's Reader Poll for album of the decade and best album of 2009.

 Chart performance

 The album debuted on several European charts, the first appearances of the album were in the last week of June 2009, on Austrian Albums Chart and German Albums Chart, peaking at number seven and nine respectively, in the same week the album debuted at number 51 on Irish Albums Chart and rose to number 30 in the following week while in Spain, the album debuted at number 21 and rose to number nine in the second week.
-In the first week on August 2009, the album debuted at number 12 on the Billboard 200 selling 25,000 copies in its first week.
+In the first week in August 2009, the album debuted at number 12 on the Billboard 200 selling 25,000 copies in its first week.
 The album dropped out of the Billboard 200 after eight weeks on the chart.
 The album had sold 245,000 copies in the United States as of December 9, 2010.